Afcon 2021: Morocco had plenty of chances against Malawi but hesitated a lot – Halilhodzic

 Morocco coach Vahid Halilhodzic has called on his players to be more effective in front of the goal when they play in the quarter-finals of the Africa Cup of Nations in Cameroon.

-The Atlas Lions booked their place in the last eight following a 2-1 victory against hard-fighting Malawi in the Round of 16 fixture at Ahmadou Ahidjo Stadium in Yaounde.
+The Atlas Lions booked their place in the last eight following a 2-1 victory against hard-fighting Malawi in the Round of 16 fixture at Ahmadou Ahidjo Stadium in Yaounde on Tuesday.

 Editors' Picks